nesfit/toreator-ui/README.md

 ```
 yarn run test:coverage
 ```
-Coverage threshold can be set in *jest.config.js*
+Coverage threshold can be modified in *jest.config.js*

 * *Precommit* is invoked before commit.
 Calls *lint* (static analyzer) to check coding styles.
 ```
 yarn run lint-staged
 ```
-Static analyzer can be set in *tslint.json*
+Static analyzer can be modified in *tslint.json*
 ## Deployment
 Deploy frontend or backend with provided docker configuration.
 In root frontend or backend directory run